gauravmm/AngloDox/README.md

 ```

 Then merge the symbol and footprint libraries into the main library manually.
 Remember to update the Value field of the symbols.

+When setting up the Footprint library, set the nickname to `footprint`.